 This standard framework file is utilized to help the group developer in their LabVIEW programming.
 In our group, each group member takes the responsibility for one or more function blocks in MGCC and MGLC.
 This file is to design a standard for each function VI.

 Basically, we will have three independent kinds of projects: 1) MGCC project, 2) MGLC project, and 3) Visualization.
-Thus each compacRIO should have only one real-time project running on it.
+Thus, each compactRIO should have only one real-time project running on it.
 My idea is to design only three independent projects which will be shared among developers in our group.

 MGCC project framework

 Functions